Bob Dearing: Early life and education

 Robert Montgomery Dearing was born on January 26, 1935, in Natchez, Mississippi, to Weenonah Montgomery and Robert V. Dearing.
 He graduated from Natchez High School.
 From 1958 to 1961, Dearing served in the Mississippi National Guard, from 1961 to 1962, he served in the United States Army, and served in the national guard again from 1962 to 1964.

-From 1953 to 1957, he attended Delta State Teachers College and graduated with a bachelor of science in education, and graduated from the University of Southern Mississippi with a masters degree in school administration in 1965.
+From 1953 to 1957, he attended Delta State Teachers College and graduated with a Bachelor of Science in education, and graduated from the University of Southern Mississippi with a master's degree in school administration in 1965.
 From 1958 to 1964, he taught and coached in the Natchez public school system and was an elementary principal from 1965 to 1966.

 In 1966, Dearing was named as Outstanding Young Man of the Year by the Natchez Jaycees.
 In 1997, Dearing was named as the Outstanding Alumnus of 1997 by Delta State University.

 Dearing married Shelley Paige Ditzler, with whom he had three children.